dataflake/dataflake.docbuilder/docs/development.rst

 ================
 These instructions assume that you have a development sandbox set up using :mod:`zc.buildout` as the scripts used here are generated by the buildout.
-The `twine` package is required for uploading the release packages.

 .. code-block:: sh

   $ bin/buildout -o
-  $ bin/python setup.py sdist bdist_wheel
+  $ python setup.py sdist bdist_wheel upload --sign
-  $ gpg --detach-sign -a dist/dataflake.docbuilder-NNN.tar.gz
-  $ gpg --detach-sign -a dist/dataflake.docbuilder-NNN-py2.py3-none-any.whl
-  $ twine upload dist/dataflake.docbuilder-NNN.tar.gz dist/dataflake.docbuilder-NNN.tar.gz.asc
-  $ twine upload dist/dataflake.docbuilder-NNN-py2.py3-none-any.whl dist/dataflake.docbuilder-NNN-py2.py3-none-any.whl.asc

 The ``bin/buildout`` step will make sure the correct package information is used.